This article is part of a larger series on Hiring.

 Did You Know?

-Stay interviews also give managers and employees the chance to build better relationships.
-When employees have these honest and transparent discussions with their manager, they’re usually discussing hard topics.
-When people feel comfortable enough with one another to have these conversations, rapport, trust, and companionship are built.
+Stay interviews also allow managers and employees to build better relationships.
+When employees have these honest and transparent discussions with their manager, they build rapport, trust, and companionship.

-Additionally, stay interviews are generally more effective than employee surveys—too many employees rush through surveys, simply looking to finish and get back to work.
-With stay interviews, both employees and managers dedicate time to a full discussion.
+Additionally, stay interviews are generally more effective than employee surveys—too many employees rush through surveys, simply looking to finish and return to work.
+With stay interviews, employees and managers dedicate time to a full discussion.
 Investing this time leads to better conversations that can reveal unpleasant issues.

 Need help hiring?
 Check out our guide on how to hire employees.

-Stay interviews can increase your company’s retention rate.
-The key is to use the information you get from these discussions with your employees and take actionable steps to improve their experience.
-You can learn if your team is happy overall or if there are specific issues that need to be addressed.
+Stay interviews can increase your company’s employee retention rate.
+The key is to use the information from these discussions with your employees and take actionable steps to improve their experience.
+You can learn if your team is happy overall or if specific issues need to be addressed.
 Take proactive steps and show them you hear them.
 Ultimately, this will improve your company’s retention rate, employee engagement, and productivity.